SHINE Founder and Program Director: Amanda Jolley

 In 2009 Mandy formed a partnership with John Willcock College to set up the first SHINE school pilot project, encouraging community organisations and businesses to support the program.

 Mandy has been awarded a Certificate of Nomination for WA Excellence in Teaching and Learning in Aboriginal Education 2012, a Certificate of Recognition for SHINE at the Department for Communities Positive Image Award 2011 and was nominated for Australian of the Year 2013.
-Mandy is currently the lead SHINE facilitator operating from SHINE’s facility at Geraldton Senior College.
-She provides ongoing training and support to all SHINE’s facilitators.
+Mandy is currently the Program Director.
+She provides ongoing training and support to all SHINE’s facilitators and ensures the quality of the program through continuous improvement.
+She continues to be innovative and designed and piloted our SHIMMER program in 2018.
+She is continually improving our programs and working with schools and community to address the needs of young women and girls.

 Program Facilitator: Jodie McAuliffe